AudienseCo/mcp-audiense-demand/README.md

 - This is a Work In Progress project, so the configuration might vary in the short term, as well as the project's own existence.
 - This server is intended for use with official Audiense Demand accounts only
-- The Auth0 Client ID must be from the Demand App Frontend (other client IDs are not authorized)
-- Access and refresh tokens contain sensitive information and should be kept secure
-- API usage is subject to Audiense's terms of service and rate limits

 ---